kenmoini/grain-tower/README.md

 # Grain Tower - Seed for your Ansible Tower

+> This repo is currently under renovation

 This repository provides quickstart automation in Ansible Tower with little setup.

 The intended environment is Red Hat Open Environments, AWS in most cases.
 For IBM Cloud there's [Blue Forge](https://github.com/kenmoini/blue-forge).

 With little more than a set of AWS Keys and Machine/SSH Credentials you can deploy a number of workloads such as:

-- A Bastion Host!
-- GitLab
 - Red Hat Identity Management
+- [Legacy WIP] A Bastion Host!
+- [Legacy WIP] GitLab
-- Red Hat OpenShift Container Platform, via the Bastion Host
+- [Legacy WIP] Red Hat OpenShift Container Platform, via the Bastion Host
-- [WIP] Keystone
+- [Legacy WIP] Keystone

 ---